About Yorkshire Heat Pumps

 We will be happy to arrange a site visit to discuss your renewable energy heating project.
 Please call us on 01423 788699 and leave a voicemail message if we're not in, or use the Contact form on the website to get in touch with us.

 Domestic RHI payments are calculated based on the deemed heat demand figure from a property's Energy Performance Certificate (unless the property is required to have metering for payment under scheme rules, for second homes, for example, where the heat pump works in tandem with a traditional boiler, or if the property has been occupied for under 6 months in the past year).

-Until now, no caps were in place and homeowners in the largest properties could receive payments well in excess of the installation cost of their system.
+Until 2017, no caps were in place and homeowners in the largest properties could receive payments well in excess of the installation cost of their system.
 The introduction of heat demand limits in 2017 put a stop to this and helped the RHI budget go further, reaching more homeowners.

 Heat demand limits are as follows: